 The medicine is inside a patch with a sticky back, which is stuck onto the skin.
 The painkiller, Fentanyl, slowly passes from the patch through the skin into the body.
 Each patch is only used once.

 Each patch lasts for three days.
 Change your patch(es) every third day at about the same time of day.
 Use a calendar to mark the day when you first start your patch(es) and when you change them.
 You should not stop using Fentanyl suddenly.

 1. Take the old patch off, fold it in half, so that it sticks together and put it back in its original pouch.
 The used patch can then be put in the bin with your household rubbish.

 2. Wash your hands.
 Choose a place on the upper body or upper arm.
 The skin should not have any cuts, scars or spots and should not be too hairy.
 Clean the skin with water only and make sure it is cool, and completely dry.

 3. Tear open the pouch of the new patch.
 Peel the plastic backing off.
 Stick the patch onto the clean area of skin.
 Press it on firmly.
 Wash your hands.
 Do not stick the patch on the same place twice in a row.

 Stick a new one on as soon as you can.
 If you are very late changing your patch, you may need to take another painkiller until the Fentanyl starts working again.

 When you first start Fentanyl or the dose is increased, it takes time to work.
-Your doctor will give you extra painkillers to take if you need them until your patch is working completely.
+Your doctor or palliative care nurse will give you extra painkillers to take if you need them until your patch is working completely.

 Some people find that doing certain things like having a bath or going for a walk brings on pain.
 Your doctor may suggest you take a quick acting painkiller before you start doing something that brings on pain.